QuickBooks Blog

 2. Attempting to collect late or delinquent payments

-For instance, imagine a catering business provides food for an event but waits over 60 days for payment, even though the invoice was due in 30 days.
-This delay makes it difficult for the company to pay their own vendors.
+Example: A catering business provides food for a large corporate event, but waits over 60 days for payment that was due 30 days earlier.
+This delay forces the owner to dip into personal savings to pay their vendors on time.

 3. Managing payments and tracking invoices